ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 ## Screenshot Checkpoint

-Capture a screenshot showing the Windows device information if required by your instructor.
+Capture a screenshot if required by your instructor.

 ## Record in Evidence Notes

-Record:

 ```text
 Windows operating system: Windows 11